Arrested Development: Season 4 (2013)

 Filming for a fourth season to be released on Netflix began on August 7, 2012, more than six years after the series had been canceled by Fox.
 The season consists of 15 new episodes, all debuting at the same time on Netflix on May 26, 2013, in the United States, Canada, the United Kingdom, Ireland, Latin America, and the Nordic countries.
 Several actors who had recurring roles in the original series returned to reprise their roles, including Carl Weathers as himself, Henry Winkler as Barry Zuckerkorn, Ben Stiller as Tony Wonder, Mae Whitman as Ann Veal, Scott Baio as Bob Loblaw, Judy Greer as Kitty Sanchez, and Liza Minnelli as Lucille Austero; while new characters are played by Debra Mooney, John Slattery, Tommy Tune, Terry Crews, Isla Fisher and John Krasinski.
 Kristen Wiig and Seth Rogen appear as Lucille and George Sr., respectively, in flashbacks.

 All episodes of the season occur over approximately the same stretch of time, but each focuses on a different character.
 Information on events depicted in a given episode is often partial and filled in during a later episode.

 Creator Mitch Hurwitz created a recut of season four called Arrested Development Season 4 Remix: Fateful Consequences, in which the season's story is presented in chronological order.
 The recut consists of 22 episodes and was released May 3, 2018, on Netflix.

 Season 5 (2018–19)

+The fifth season revolves around the mystery of who killed Lucille Austero with the lead suspect being Buster.

 Netflix confirmed on May 17, 2017, that a fifth season featuring the full cast had been ordered.
 The fifth season includes 16 episodes; the first eight were released on May 29, 2018, and the remaining eight episodes premiered on March 15, 2019.